Fliptron/T41_EBTKS_FW_1.0/Commit_Details.md

 -   First cut at SD Card dates.
 Use the compile time of the Firmware
 -   Some interesting macros for time and date in EBTKS.h

+## Commit \#112 03/22/2021

+Changes:
+-   Deleted commented out deprecated code in EBTKS_SD.cpp
+-   Simplified filepath for tape, disk, and printer emulation in the CONFIG.TXT file and the code that processes it.
+-   Fixed un-detected bug in remount_drives() of file being opened but not closed